 Preparing saltwater is straight forward and most conveniently done in a large container dedicated for mixing and holding prepared saltwater for aquarium use.
 However, the type of water you use can make a dramatic difference.
 Depending on your source water, a variety of unwanted chemicals can contaminate your product water.
 Common tap water pollutants include chlorine, chloramines, phosphate, nitrate and heavy metals.

-While most synthetic salt mixes contain agents that neutralize chlorine and heavy metals, it is highly recommended by many hobbyists to prepare saltwater using water produced by a Tap Water Filter or a Reverse Osmosis (RO) unit.
+While most synthetic salt mixes contain agents that neutralize chlorine and heavy metals, it is highly recommended by many hobbyists to prepare saltwater using water produced by a Reverse Osmosis (RO) unit.
 In fact, some synthetic salt mixes (including the Red Sea Coral Pro Salt) are specifically formulated for use with reverse osmosis water to ensure highest quality.
 Using RO water, no matter what brand synthetic salt mix you choose, ensures a "clean" product that can minimize such potential water quality issues as excess nutrients that can encourage aggressive algae growth.

 Once you've prepared your saltwater, always measure specific gravity with a hydrometer or refractometer to ensure it is within acceptable parameters.
 Suggested specific gravity levels in Fish-Only and FOWLR aquariums range between 1.020-1.025.
 In reef aquariums, levels range between 1.023-1.025.